Talks to revive Iran nuclear deal end, produce 'final text' | Politics

 Talks to revive Iran nuclear deal end, produce 'final text'

-Talks to revive Tehrans tattered nuclear accord with world powers in Vienna ended Monday as the parties closed a final text and the Iranian negotiator prepared to return to his capital, diplomats said.Russian Ambassador Mikhail Ulyanov, who has represented Moscows interests in the talks, said the European Union had circulated the final text of the agreement to revive the landmark nuclear deal, which granted Iran sanctions relief in exchange for tight curbs on its nuclear program.
+Talks to revive Tehrans tattered nuclear accord with world powers in Vienna ended Monday as the parties closed a final text and key negotiators prepared to consult with their capitals, diplomats said.After 16 months of torturous on-and-off indirect negotiations to restore the deal, the European Unions foreign affairs chief Josep Borrell suggested there was no more room for negotiation on the draft now on the table.

 - Country: